 Enforcement procedure

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the accessibility regulations.
-If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).
+If you are not happy with how we respond to your complaint you may wish to contact the Equality Advisory and Support Service (EASS).

 Contacting us by phone or visiting us in person